 Al Hanouf: featuring rose and oudh amongst other notes, I find this fragrance to be reminiscent of Cerruti 1881 for women, which features a note of chamomile a well as rose.
 I'm thinking that like Cerruti 1881, Al Hanouf might have an (unlisted) note of chamomile.
 It is warmer and richer, though, than the Cerruti fragrance.
 Al Hanouf is mildly powdery and animalic, and features a low note of incense.
 [According to one website, Al Hanouf features a note of the herb 'lemongrass' (as opposed to the herbal aroma presented by chamomile, which was my guesswork.
 There is said to be notes of caramel & vanilla in this as well].

 Aroosah: strong and strident going on (at this stage it smells a lot like sweet flowers that have been soaking in turpentine).
-It features notes of chamomile and saffron, and what seems to be an atomic white musk.
-I like it in an off-beat sort of way, but I don't find it all that 'wearable'.
+It features notes of chamomile, soft florals, musk and a very strong note of bitter almond.
+I like it in an off-beat sort of way.

 Dalal: a sweet fragrance featuring orange, vanilla and caramel.
 The orange scent is like that of fresh juice rather than candied, and doesn't actually blend well with the buttery note of 'cooked' caramel.
 In that it is somewhat smoky as well, I'm thinking that it might have an unlisted note of tonka bean.